Osuna sent to Astros by Blue Jays for Giles in closer swap

+OAKLAND, Calif. — Before Roberto Osuna steps onto the mound as Houston’s new closer, the Astros want him to stand in the clubhouse and explain himself.

-SEATTLE — Swapping a closer with on-field problems for one with off-field troubles, the World Series champion Houston Astros traded Ken Giles to the Toronto Blue Jays along with a pair of pitching prospects for Roberto Osuna on Monday.
+Swapping a closer with on-field problems for one with off-field troubles, the defending World Series champion Astros traded Ken Giles to the Toronto Blue Jays along with a pair of pitching prospects for Osuna on Monday.

+“It’s a tough situation.
+I think the thing for us to remember here is that the details haven’t come to light,” Houston pitcher Justin Verlander said.
+“We don’t know the whole story.
+Obviously, I’ve said some pretty inflammatory things about stuff like this in the past, and I stand by my words.

+“But I think with an ongoing case as is this one, just see what happens.
+But it will be interesting.
+I think he plans to talk to us when he gets here and we’ll go from there and see what happens,” Verlander said.

 Houston also sent right-handers David Paulino and Hector Perez to Toronto as part of the deal, a day before the deadline for trades without waivers.